 - Researching international responses: Ask ELLs to research the responses of other nations to the 9/11 attacks — perhaps those their own country or those of a different nation.
 What kinds of memorials, vigils, and services were held?
 How were citizens from the many nations who died in the attacks honored by their fellow citizens?

-During the 2011-12 school year, we will continue to look for ways to make sure ELLs can participate in all of our commemoration activities, from book discussions and creating visual displays, to Veterans Day and Flag Day ceremonies and the making of Wish Wreaths.
+During the coming school year, we will continue to look for ways to make sure ELLs can participate in all of our commemoration activities, from book discussions and creating visual displays, to Veterans Day and Flag Day ceremonies and the making of Wish Wreaths.
 We will also continue to encourage the participation of members of our NJROTC who serve as color guard, and members of our band and choral ensemble will continue to contribute their talents to our programs.

 In addition, we will be participating in Project Rebirth, an initiative organized around a documentary combining time-lapse photography with the stories of individuals shaped by the events of 9/11.
 We will show the film to interested staff and use it for professional development purposes, and then staff will have the opportunity to share the film with high school students.